Over the last few years, I have tried all of the Brooklyn Bedding mattresses and have been very impressed with their quality and value.

 - When I am side sleeping, the mattress feels the best for me.
 I sink in and feel almost no pressure on my shoulders and hips.
 Again, the comfort layer is very thick, so even heavier people shouldn’t have an issue bottoming out the Spartan.

 - When I am on my stomach, I do need more support.
 I bow in at the hips, and I don’t feel properly supported overall.
 I would suggest taking a look at the Spartan Firm model if you’re a stomach sleeper.
+See our best mattresses for stomach sleepers for some more supportive options.

 While the mattress is fairly soft, it is not the best when it comes to handling motion transfer.
 When I pushed into the area surrounding a glass of water, the water was disturbed a good bit.
 I also asked Marten to move around on the other side of the mattress while I was lying down.
 I felt his movements on my side of the bed.